ArtainR/eden/README.md

 # repotesty
-### Now I'm testing the repository and trying some basic commands.
+### I'm testing the repository and trying some basic commands.
 Then - maybe some school projects.